 Ruth is an experienced senior manager in both the not for profit and commercial sectors she has experience with business planning, strategy, change management, systems development, governance and compliance across a range of legislative and contractual models.
 Having been at Lifeway Trust for a number of years in a range of roles Ruth became General Manager for the Trust.
-She went on to complete an Executive MBA from Massey University and is currently working for Metlifecare setting up and running their new village, which is under development in Unsworth Heights.
+She went on to complete an Executive MBA from Massey University and is currently working for Hopper Living as their General Manager Operations for all their Retirement Villages.

 Brian has served in various senior executive and finance leadership roles for the global shipping and integrated logistics industry for over thirty years.
 He received a Bachelor of Commerce degree from Auckland University and is an Associate Chartered Accountant in New Zealand and a member of the NZICA since 1980.
 Brian is also a trustee of the Mahurangi Vision Community Trust with a specific focus on the Pasifika community transformation plan.
 He also has the privilege of being a Springboard mentor in support of their 4U Mentoring program.
-Brian and his wife Anna have been married for thirty-three years and have three children.
+Brian and his wife Anna have three children.

 Trevor has accumulated extensive practical business experience and considerable involvement in aspects of elite sport through involvement with NZ Rugby League, The Warriors, the NZ Olympics and Commonwealth Games teams as a Chaplain and Mentor.
 For a decade Trevor held an executive leadership role in a quickly developing Auckland Church.
 He is always wanting to assist others, as he had been in his younger life.

 Trevor loves to assist others with his experiences and learning.
-The goals and talent of the Springboard/Ahi team resonate with his own passion.
+The goals and talent of the Springboard team resonate with his own passion.